gnknithin/Personify-Service/README.md

 2. [PostgreSQL](https://www.postgresql.org/)
 3. [MongoDB](https://www.mongodb.com/)

-It is strongly recommended to also install and use the following tools:
+It is strongly recommended also to install and use the following tools:

 1. [virtualenv](https://python-guide.readthedocs.org/en/latest/dev/virtualenvs/#virtualenv)

 ### Local Setup

-The following assumes you have all of the recommended tools listed above installed.
+I have included the following for you to assume that you have all of the recommended tools listed above installed.

 #### Clone the project: